pegi3s/auto-phylo-pipeliner/README.md

-# auto-phylo GUI
+# auto-phylo-pipeliner

 auto-phylo is a pipeline maker software for phylogenetic studies.

-auto-phylo GUI is a graphical user interface to rapidly create and modify pipelines for auto-phylo.
+auto-phylo-pipeliner is a graphical user interface to rapidly create and modify pipelines for auto-phylo.